There is a very wide variation in the hand spans of pianists. Hand spans among adult men and women can vary by as much as 5 inches (12.7 cm).

-The available data indicate that, on average, adult male hand spans (thumb to fifth finger) are about one inch (or 2.5 centimetres) greater than adult females.
+The available data indicate that, on average, the hand spans of adult male (thumb to fifth finger) are about one inch (or 2.5 centimetres) greater than those of adult females.
 This means men can reach, on average, more than one extra white key on the current keyboard.
-See: http://smallpianokeyboards.org/hand-span-data-recent-australian-study/
+For more results of the Australian study*, see: http://smallpianokeyboards.org/hand-span-data-recent-australian-study/

 A smaller study of the hand spans of children indicates that there is a significant overlap between the spans of adult women and those of young children (under 12 years).
-In other words, a significant proportion of women (almost one third) have child-sized hands.
+In other words, a significant proportion of women (almost one third) have ‘child-sized’ hands.